A safety kit is essential for any household. Here are the 10 items you need to keep your family safe.

 For maximum protection, place your safety kit near entrances, such as front and back doors, as well as other areas of your home that are prone to emergencies, like the kitchen.
 Make sure everyone in your family knows where the kits are located so they can easily access them when needed.

 If you are constantly away from home due to work or a lengthy commute, we suggest keeping a modified version in the trunk or glove box of your car.
-There are first aid kits that are small, compact and made specially for the car, like our Roadie.
+There are first aid kits that are small, compact and made specially for the car, like our Roadie, Car Readiness kit.

 Further advantages of having multiple first aid and survival kits include instant access, a plethora of supplies, and peace of mind knowing that when a disaster strikes, you will be good to go.